 About the States Assembly

-The States Assembly is made up of 49 States Members, including:
+The States Assembly is currently made up of 49 States Members, including:

 Constables – also known as ‘Connétables’.
 There is one Constable per Parish in Jersey.
 Constables are the head of their Parish and responsible for dealing with Parishioners’ queries, overseeing the policing of the Parish, and managing everyday matters such as rubbish and recycling collections, dog licences, and maintaining the roads within the Parish.
 Constables also represent their Parish in the States Assembly.